Wu Kang-ren: 2007–2009: Beginnings

-2010–2012: Continued project offers
+2010–2015: Recognition

 Wu started to receive more television and film projects.
 In TTV's Zhong Wu Yan, he played the character of Howard, a blind man who finds love in Wu Yen, played by Cheryl Yang.
 He also starred in When Love Comes which garnered multiple nominations from different award-giving ceremonies.

 During the press conference of TTV's Local Hero in 2011, Wu stated that he accidentally injured his left hand while shooting.
 He still participated in their scheduled charity event game that requires peeling fruits despite his hand injury, nevertheless, because he stated that he wanted the kids to enjoy.
 A year later, he was cast in four more television series.
 Among them is TTV's What Is Love co starring Jade Chou.